-A thorough and interesting analysis was made in an article authored by Anne Peters177 whereby she answers flawlessly, in my opinion, to a number of questions, namely whether the refusal to sign the UN Compact by a group of states is relevant in terms of international law.
-Furthermore, she parses the juridical quality of the Compact, which legal consequences it has have.
+A thorough and interesting analysis was made in an article authored by Anne Peters whereby she answers flawlessly, in my opinion, to several questions, namely whether the refusal to sign the UN Compact by a group of states is relevant in terms of international law.

+Furthermore, she parses the juridical quality of the Compact, which legal consequences it has had.
 The complete text of her article can be found in Annex 3.
 In her analysis, in terms of contents she argues that some of the principles "mainly correspond to the interests of states of origin (such as promoting transfer of remittances, objective 20), while other principles basically satisfy the interests of receiving states (such as facilitating return and readmission (objective 21).
+In substance, the Compact partly repeats international law as it stands or refers to existing instruments (see notably preamble para.
+2), partly contains platitudes, and partly contains novel ideas.